Para acceder esta información en español, por favor utilizar el menú desplegable "Select Language” en la parte de arriba junto a la barra de búsqueda.

 Additional revenue will support increases to critical expenses like chemicals and utilities, while assisting with necessary capital reinvestment, responding to personnel obligations, and improving the Agency’s financial strength.

 Capital Reinvestment: Much of the Agency’s infrastructure is reaching its useful lifespan.
-Replacing or upgrading these assets will take significant resources, as detailed in the Agency’s 10-Year Capital Improvement Plan found on our Capital Improvement page.
+Replacing or upgrading these assets will take significant resources.
+Learn how we will apply your fees to ensure we are Progressing Forward (PDF).

 Responding to Personnel Obligations: Like many service-based entities, M1W relies on the expertise of its specialized personnel.
 The Agency must respond to staffing needs to ensure reliable operations.
 Contributions to a pension trust and increased contributions from employees are also planned to reduce the Agency’s pension obligation.